Tag: 2024 (Page 1 of 3)

 TAFC – CHARLOTTE

-After perhaps the most consistent three runs any Alcohol Funny Car driver ever made anywhere and an even better one first round, Annie Whiteley blew the tires off in round two at the Carolina Nationals.
-And it wasn’t just a barrage of E.T.s with the consistency of a metronome; it was all her progressive times, too.
-Thousands of horsepower to control and varying, ever-changing track and weather conditions to account for, yet every run looked exactly like the last: smooth.
+After perhaps the most consistent three runs any Alcohol Funny Car driver ever made anywhere and an even better one first round, Annie Whiteley blew the tires off second round.
+And it wasn’t just a barrage of E.T.s with the consistency of a metronome; it was all the progressive times, too.
+Thousands of horsepower to control and varying, ever-changing track and weather conditions to account for, yet every run looked exactly like the last one: smooth.

 At each increment down the zMax Dragway quarter-mile, Whiteley’s times got infinitesimally quicker and faster as the race went on: 2.497, 2.491, and 2.490 to the 330-foot mark; 3.679, 3.673, and 3.668 to the eighth-mile; 209.98, 210.64, and 210.97 mph half-track speeds; and 1000-foot times of 4.683, 4.676, and 4.671 led to increasingly quicker E.T.s of 5.530, 5.522, and 5.520, the last of which left her No. 3 in the final lineup.